bienert/openSource/README.md

 # openSource
-Tools I've created or modified from other open source code
+Tools I've created or modified from other open source code.

+This code was written at Stanford and Penn State.